raoconnor/raoconnor.github.io/_posts/2025-11-03-if-not-vmware.md

 For most organizations, the decision to exit VMware isn’t technical.
 As a hypervisor, ESX is hard to beat.
 The motives behind these decisions are usually a mix of financial, strategic, and sentiment-driven factors.
 Of these, sentiment is often more important than many realize.
 It may sound like a “sixth sense,” but strategy and even financial decisions can be realigned around it.
 This isn’t about a purely emotional reaction—it’s about informed opinion.

-VMware no longer holds a monopoly on virtualization; there are other strong options
+VMware no longer holds a monopoly on virtualization; there are other strong options:

 ## Public Cloud
 One company’s loss is another’s gain.
 Cloud providers are actively capitalizing on the situation by offering funding and credits to offset migration costs.
 That’s attractive to budget-conscious customers and helps build goodwill.